wso2/product-microgateway/README.md

 `$ micro-gw init <project_name>`

 The "micro-gw init" command is used to initialize a project structure with artifacts required in generating a WSO2 API Microgateway distribution.
-This will create a **api_definitions**  folder.
+This will create a **api_definitions**  directory.

-* **api_defintions** - API developer should copy all the open API definitions of microservices inside this folder
+* **api_defintions** - API developer should copy all the open API definitions of microservices inside this directory

 If the project already exists, a warning will be prompted requesting permission to override existing project.